 From now on all the data that is entered into fillable PDF forms within this workflow will be saved into the dataset each time the document is submitted.
 Photos that were inserted into the image fields in your form will be also saved into the dataset as a download link.

 Each dataset will include the list of submitted documents, columns with the fields and data that was filled out in the documents:

 The list of datasets can be found in the Datasets tab of the Data section:

-By selecting any dataset, you can Customize it, Rename, Export to Tableau, download as CSV or Excel, Delete it, or set up Notification Rules:
+By selecting any dataset, you can Customize it, Rename, Export, download as CSV or Excel, Delete it, or set up Notification Rules:

 To create a dataset to be used in a workflow, click the New Dataset button in the top right corner.

 Be default, the dataset includes all the fields that are present in the submitted documents and the fields are named exactly as in PDFs.
 By creating filtered views (subsets), you can configure what fields to extract and rename them in a way you prefer.